 - The MDT Coordinator can be contacted via email at MDTsouthwales@therutherford.com or by telephone on 01633 740 005.

 Patients will be subject to normal MDT assessments before referral to the Rutherford Cancer Centres and their treatment decided.
 However, in the case of proton therapy referrals, the Rutherford Cancer Centres operate a proton therapy MDT in each centre to provide extra assurance that proton therapy is the most appropriate treatment.
 The proton therapy MDT will provide weekly reviews of treatments and referrals.
-They are supported with a review and mentor partnership with the University of Pennsylvania (UPENN).

-Clinical Pathways are produced and give referring consultants the means and confidence to enable patients to be referred to the Rutherford Cancer Centres and show how support and acute services with other providers will be accessed if required.
+For each referral into our various services, Clinical Pathways are produced and give referring consultants the means and confidence to enable patients to be referred to the Rutherford Cancer Centres and show how support and acute services with other providers will be accessed if required.

 Below you will see a snapshot of a typical patient pathway, for a specific full version please contact the MDT Coordinator.